mpowellpolicy/website.code/content/home/research.md

 <p>Barnes, Jesse and Michael A. Powell.
 “Does Political Decoupling Through Fair Market Privatization Improve Managerial and Political Outcomes?
 Insights from Water Utility Sales.” </p>

-<p>Powell, Michael A. and Steven Jokinsky. “\A Place of Their Own: Policy Feedback, Far-Right Support, and Reunication in the Former East Germany.” </p>
+<p>Powell, Michael A. and Steven Jokinsky.
+“A Place of Their Own: Policy Feedback, Far-Right Support, and Reunication in the Former East Germany.” </p>

 <p>Switzer, David, Michael A. Powell, and Nicole Angeli.
 “Testing the Eects of Nativist Framing of Introduced Species on Public Opinion.” </p>